Learning Journeys & Pricing

-From July 29th to August 18th, 2018, our 3-week Learning Journey will take place in Tanzania.
+End July 2019, our 3-week Learning Journey will take start in Tanzania.
 The Learning Journey goes through Arusha, Ngorongoro, and Zanzibar and concludes in Dar es Salaam.

 Global and diverse talents

 The network will consist of approx. 20-25 curious and ambitious talents between the ages of 19 to 25, coming from a broad range of countries and diverse backgrounds.
 Together, you will embark on an inspiring Learning Journey to a fascinating country undergoing great development and transformation.

 On the Learning Journey, you and your peers build relationships and form your own life-long YGP Global Talent Network.
 You will learn from and inspire each other, while engaging in mind opening experiences and daily facilitated reflections.
 On the 3-week Learning Journey and within our intuitive learning architecture, you will have the opportunity to: